dash-mode/dash-mode.github.io/_pages/about.md

 * I am from __Delhi NCR, India__.
 * I aspire to work on creating solutions which aim at maximizing social welfare.
 * My interests lie in Software Engineering, Conversational AI, FinTech, Web Development, Blockchain, etc.

-Please go to other tabs to learn more about me
-===